jumoel/docker-unison/README.md

 before listing the contents of it.
 In a real scenario, the unison service will probably need to be started separately, so the initial synchronization can be run before the consumer service needs the files.

+## Configuration

+The container by default synchronizes to and shares the `/app` folder, but that can be configured with the `UNISON_WORKING_DIR` [environment variable](https://docs.docker.com/engine/reference/run/#env-environment-variables).

+Unison is set up as `ENTRYPOINT`, so additional parameters when running the container will be passed on to the program.